TongchengOpenSource/smart-doc/README.md

-  "inlineEnum":true,// Set to true to display enumeration details in the parameter table "recursionLimit":7,// Set the number of recursive executions to avoid stack overflow, the default is 7 "responseFieldToUnderline":true,//convert response field to underline "dataDictionaries": [// Configure the data dictionary, no need to set {
+  "inlineEnum":true,// Set to true to display enumeration details in the parameter table "recursionLimit":7,// Set the number of recursive executions to avoid stack overflow, the default is 7 "responseFieldToUnderline":true,//convert response field to underline "allInOneDocFileName":"index.html",//Customize the output document name "requestExample":"true",//Whether to display the request example in the document, the default value is true.
+  "responseExample":"true",//Whether to display the response example in the document, the default is true.
+  "dataDictionaries": [// Configure the data dictionary, no need to set {
       "title": "Order Status", // The name of the data dictionary